 The original 4 star hotel, and part of a Argentinian hotel group, the Albatros has the most central location in town - directly in front of the port.
-The hotel has a spa and lots of well decorated public areas, but the bedrooms are a bit on the small side.
+The hotel has a spa and lots of well decorated public areas.

 This is a modern hotel just two blocks from San Martin, the main street in Ushuaia.
 The breakfast room is up on the top floor and has good views out across the water; as do some of the bedrooms on the higher floors.
 There are also a couple of apartments if you prefer the independence of cooking for yourself from time to time.
 Staff are very friendly and the hotel is clear, airy and spacious.

-This is a small guest house (just 15 rooms) situated four blocks up the hill from the Beagle Channel.
-It's a 15 minute walk to the port and the views are some of the best from the in-town hotels.
-Nice decor, welcoming atmosphere and plenty of public areas make this a great choice at this price point.
+With just 15 rooms, this small guesthouse has a friendly welcoming feel.
+Situated four blocks up the hill from the Beagle Channel, it's a 15 minute walk to the port and the views are some of the best from the in-town hotels.
+Nice decor and plenty of public areas make this a great choice at this price point.